jakubgolonka/kalkulator-ratalny/README.md

 * **Functions wczytywanieKwotyKredytu, wczytywanieLiczbyMiesiecy, wczytywanieOprocentowaniaKredytu, wczytywanieNadplatyKredytu**: These functions load data from the user and handle potential errors, such as incorrect input values.
 * **Function obliczRateKredytu**: The key algorithm that calculates the fixed loan installment using the equal installment formula.
 * **Function wyswietlanieHarmonogramu**:  Displays the installment schedule on the console, dividing it into principal, interest, and remaining debt.
+* **Function wyswietlanieHistoriiKalkulatora**:  A function that saves and displays the loan history, allowing comparisons between multiple scenarios.

 # Usage Examples